-Leaseco owns a single aircraft which it acquired in year 1 at a cost of R100 000.
+Company X owns a single aircraft which it acquired in year 1 at a cost of R100 000.
 The aircraft was let for a period of three years before being sold at the end of year 3.
-Leaseco's net rental income from leasing the aircraft before capital allowances was as follows:
+Company X's net rental income from letting the aircraft before capital allowances was as follows: